cloudui/blogstack/content/post/2021-07-08-my-journey-with-amazon-web-serivces.md

 tags: [aws]
 image: http://blog.echen.io/assets/img/blog/2021-07-08-my-journey-with-amazon-web-services.md/thumbnail.png
 date: 2021-07-08

+description: From a noob making Twitter bots to a certified Solutions Architect
 ---

 Around a year ago, I was bored out of my mind.
 School sluggishly churned along while I desperately searched for something to do.
 I stumbled across this YouTube video about creating a Twitter Bot, and I was intrigued.
 Having relearned some Python, I decided to implement my own.